takaf3/quick-ai-desktop/README.md

 # Quick AI Desktop

 A lightweight desktop application that provides quick access to ChatGPT, Claude, Grok, Gemini, and OpenRouter AI through a menubar/tray icon and global shortcut.
 Built with Electron.
+This project was entirely created using Vibe Coding's AI assistance, with no human-written code.
+Currently, it has only been tested on macOS.

 ## Features